petkivim/embed-google-map/README.md

 ## Version

-The plugin supports Google Maps, Google Maps Classic and Google Maps Embed API.
-The version to be used can be set by using the Version setting (supported values: new, classic, embed).
+The plugin supports Google Maps, Google Maps v2, Google Maps Classic and Google Maps Embed API.
+The version to be used can be set by using the Version setting (supported values: new, newv2, classic, embed).
 The default version is defined in the Backend, but it can be overridden for individual maps.

 ```
 {google_map}address|version:new{/google_map}
+{google_map}address|version:newv2{/google_map}
 {google_map}address|version:classic{/google_map}
 {google_map}address|version:embed{/google_map}
 ```

-Google Maps and Google Maps Classic do not require an API key, but for Google Maps Embed API an [API key](https://developers.google.com/maps/documentation/embed/guide#api_key) is required instead.
+Google Maps and Google Maps Classic do not require an API key.
+For Google Maps Embed API an [API key](https://developers.google.com/maps/documentation/embed/guide#api_key) is required, and for Google Maps v2 an [API key](https://developers.google.com/maps/documentation/embed/get-api-key) is required.
 Not all the parameters are supported by all the versions.
 Please see the supported parameters below.

 **Google Maps**